nus-cs2113-AY1920S2/tp/docs/UserGuide.md

         timetable
     TODO: update image
     ![](images/capture3.png)`

+    A cross in a 30-minute square of the timetable represents "busy", while an empty square represents "free".

 2) Displays the timetable of a selected contact.
 You will need to key in **Contact Index** of the selected contact.